wcarvalho/Phd-Resources/writing.md

   * [How To Write Successful Science Proposals](/ML-Brain-Resources/files/how_to_write_successful_science_proposals.pdf)
   * [Publishing Transparent and Rigorous Scientific Research](https://osf.io/asxcb/)

+#### Writing For IMpact
+  * ["Context matters": a framework to help connect knowledge with policy in government institutions](http://blogs.lse.ac.uk/impactofsocialsciences/2017/12/19/context-matters-a-framework-to-help-connect-knowledge-with-policy-in-government-institutions/) - how to impact public policy with your writing

 #### General Writing
   * Books:
     * The Elements of Style by William Strunk Jr.

 ### Publishing **interactive** science
   * publishing papers:
     * [Colaboratory](https://colab.research.google.com/) - Google research project created to help disseminate machine learning education and research.
 It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud with free GPUs.
     * [Jupyterlab](https://github.com/jupyterlab/jupyterlab) - similar to colaboratory